Why Some Papers Are Rejected After Minor Revisions

 9. Tone and Professionalism Matter

-• Dismissive responses to reviewer comments
+• Dismissive or defensive responses

-• Defensive language
+• Informal or emotional language

 • Implicit criticism of reviewers